MoEfication: Transformer Feed-forward Layers are Mixtures of Experts

-\textbf{Parameter Center.} To take the parameter information into consideration, we average all columns of $\mW_1^i$ and use it as the center.
-Given an input $\vx$, we calculate the cosine similarity between the center vector and $\vx$ as $s_i$.
+\textbf{Similarity Selection.} To utilize the parameter information, we average all columns of $\mW_1^i$ and use it as the expert representation.
+Given an input $\vx$, we calculate the cosine similarity between the expert representation and $\vx$ as $s_i$.

-\textbf{Learnable Router.} We can learn a router from the groundtruths on the training set.
-In this work, we let the router predict the number of positive neurons in each expert and use the prediction as $s_i$.
+\textbf{MLP Selection.} We train a multi-layer perceptron (MLP), which takes the $\vx$ as input and predicts the sum of positive values in each expert.
+Then, we use the prediction as $s_i$.
+This method tries to approximate to the performance of groundtruth selection.

-In practice, we find that selected experts cannot cover all positive neurons with a limited computation budget, e.g., 20\% parameters of FFNs.
-Hence, the outputs of the MoEfied models will be slightly different from those of the original models.
-We refer to the difference as the precision errors brought by MoEfication.
-To calibrate the MoEfied model, we further fine-tune the model on the training set, namely parameter calibration.
-Considering that routers are learned from the activations of the first layers of FFNs ($\mW_1$ and $\vb_1$), we only optimize the second layers of FFNs ($\mW_2$ and $\vb_2$) to ensure routers can also work well after fine-tuning.